harkamalsi/training-diary/README.md

 # training-diary
-A react webapp connected with mongoDB.
+A react-native-app connected with mongoDB.